Bucket quotas, restrictions, and limitations - Amazon Simple Storage Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Bucket restrictions and limitations
+Bucket quotas, restrictions, and limitations

 An Amazon S3 bucket is owned by the Amazon Web Services account that created it.
 Bucket ownership is not transferable to another account.